Our Sexual Harassment Attorney Discusses the Changes

 California law is clear.
 Sexual harassment victims must first file their complaint with the DFEH before they can file a civil lawsuit.
 Under the old laws, victims only had one year from the date the sexual harassment occurred to file a lawsuit.
-Assembly Bill 9 extends that window to allow them time to weigh their legal options.
+However, Assembly Bill 9 extends that window to allow them time to weigh their legal options.

 Assembly Bill 9 Bans Arbitration for Sexual Harassment in California

 Furthermore, Assembly Bill 9 does not just extend the deadline for filing claims.
 Assembly Bill 9 also bans forced arbitration as a condition of employment.
 The law protects employees whose employers turn a blind eye to sexual harassment and discrimination in the workplace.

 Before this law, employees needed to sign an arbitration agreement before their employment started.
 They signed this agreement before they endured any harassment or discrimination.
-When sexual harassment did occur, they had fewer legal options.
+So, unsurprisingly, when sexual harassment did occur, they had fewer legal options.

 Why the Arbitration Ban Matters in Workplace Harassment

 One problem with arbitration is that it limits the ability of an employee to file a lawsuit against their employer.
 Workers limited by arbitration agreements often face an uphill battle.
 As victims, they deserve justice.
 Yet, arbitration limited their legal options and made getting justice difficult.

 Another problem with arbitration is that the results are always confidential.
-This allows the perpetrator to continue to harass others in the workplace.
+This then allows the perpetrator to continue to harass others in the workplace.
 It also reduces the transparency that is necessary to maintain a safe working environment.

 Contact Our San Diego Sexual Harassment Attorney

-If you believe that you have been harassed at work, it is important to retain the services of an experienced law firm.
+If you believe that you have been harassed at work, then it is important to retain the services of an experienced law firm.
 The San Diego sexual harassment attorneys at the Gould Firm are here to help employees who have been sexually harassed.
 With an office located in San Diego, we are here to help you at a moment’s notice.
-We offer free initial consultations so we can meet with you and help you learn about all of your legal options under California sexual harassment laws.
+We offer free initial consultations so we can meet with you and help you learn about your legal options under California sexual harassment laws.
 Call us today at (619) 273-3431 or fill out our confidential contact form for more information.